mcmike29/asic_project/README.md

 # asic_project
 CPE 470 ASIC final project

+Overview:
+This is a simulated, chip-level design of a dynamic noise reduction filter designed with audio usages in mind.
+Utilizes Verilog for the on-chip architecture and CocoTB for testing and simulation.

 Simulation of actual audio file filtering with a low alpha (a = 0.25, strong noise supression) (this uses python as the ADC/DAC interface replacing SPI for fast sampling on a file):